We receive advertising fees from the brands we review that affect the ranking and scoring of such brands.

 Overview

 Quontic Bank is an online-only, FDIC-insured bank based in New York City, NY.
-The bank offers multiple deposit account options with reasonable opening deposit limits and competitive annual percentage yields (APYs).
-Quontic Bank’s primary goal is to innovate on traditional banking without losing the personal connection with its customers.
+The bank offers multiple deposit account options with reasonable opening deposit minimums and competitive annual percentage yields (APYs).
+Quontic Bank’s primary goal is to innovate traditional banking without losing the personal connection with its customers.

 Pros